The Nanotube (NT) conference series is one of the most influential scientific meetings

 7.2.
 Financial liability for the NT conference rests with the

-8. Satellite symposia.
+8. parallel symposia.

-of the national committee of the NT conference.
+of the national Committee of the NT conference.

 9.1.
 NT organizers promote the spirit of informal communication